 Defining payroll policy

-The net amount to be paid is affected by multiple factors.
-The company's various policies such as pay policy, leave and benefits policy, attendance policy, etc. come into play at that time.
-As a first step, such policies need to be well defined and get approved by the management to ensure standard payroll processing.
+The net amount to be paid to any employee is calculated after considering the company's various policies, such as HR Allowance, Dearness Allowance, Travelling Allowance, Casual leave and sick leave benefits, attendance policy, etc., play at that time.
+As a first step, such policies need to be well defined and approved by the management to ensure standard payroll processing.

-In smaller organisations, these inputs are received from a consolidated source or fewer teams.
-However, in a larger organization, the task of gathering data may look overwhelming.
-If you are using a smart payroll software having integrated features like leave and attendance management, employee self-service portal, etc. inputs collection process does not remain a problem.
+In smaller organizations, we receive inputs from small teams.
+In larger companies, the data amount looks overwhelming.
+If you use intelligent payroll software with integrated features like leave and attendance management, employee self-service portal, etc., the inputs collection process does not remain a problem.

-Every organization keeps a record of all its financial transactions.
-Salary paid is one of the significant operating costs which has to be reported in the books of accounts.
-As part of payroll management, it is essential to check that all salary and reimbursement data is fed accurately into accounting/ERP system.
+Each Company keeps a record of all its financial transactions.
+Salary paid is one of the highest operational expense which is reported in the books of accounts.
+Therefore, it is essential to check that all wage and reimbursement data is fed accurately into the accounting/ERP system as part of payroll management.

-When you run payroll, being statutory compliant means that you are paying as per the applicable employment norms set by the central and state legislation.
-The common statutory requirements that apply to Indian businesses include the provision for minimum wages, payment of overtime wages to workers, TDS deduction, contribution to social security schemes such as PF, ESI, etc.
+When you prepare payroll, being statutory compliant means paying as per the applicable employment norms set by the central and state legislation.
+Provision for minimum wages, payment of overtime wages to workers, TDS deduction, Provident fund, ESI are some statutory requirements that apply to Indian businesses.

-While computing salary you need to consider all these deductions and contributions.
+While computing salary, you need to consider all these deductions and contributions.
 Income tax is one such deduction.
-At the beginning of the year, the employee is asked to make a declaration about his additional incomes, tax saving investments, etc. called as ‘income tax declaration.’
-Accordingly, employee’s tax liability is calculated, and TDS is deducted.
+Therefore, at the beginning of the year, the employee should make a declaration about his additional incomes, tax-saving investments, etc., called an ‘income tax declaration.’
+Accordingly, We calculate an employee’s tax liability and deduct his TDS.

-Based on above tax slabs, you can calculate monthly tax liability and deduct TDS.
-The TDS is then deposited monthly with the government, and a quarterly report of all deductions is also filed.
+Based on the above tax slabs, you can calculate monthly tax liability and deduct TDS.
+The TDS is then deposited monthly with the government, and a quarterly report of all deductions are filed.
 Once you complete TDS returns for the fourth quarter, you can issue form 16 to employees.
-The employees use this form 16 as proof of tax deducted at the time of filing their individual income tax return.
+The employees use this form 16 as proof of tax deducted when filing their individual income tax return.

-Non-adherence with the statutory law can lead to hefty fines and penalties.
+Non-adherence to the statutory law can lead to hefty fines and penalties.
 That is why you need to be up to date on all tax and payroll statutory changes.

 The payroll process becomes challenging due to two main reasons.